Labor and Employment Law Section Executive Committee Elections

 How to Apply

-The election for the Labor & Employment Law Section's Executive Committee begins with the posting of open positions on the section's Elections page, and the opening of the Application Portal.
+The election for the Labor and Employment Law Section Executive Committee begins with the posting of open positions on the Section's Election webpage, and the opening of the Application Portal.

-The link and information on how to apply will be listed here in March 2024.
+Note: links and information on how to apply will be posted here in March 2026.

 Election Timeline

-- July — The section's Nominating Committee reaches out to winners of the election.
+- First week of July — Section nominating committees will reach out to the winners of the election.

 Executive Committee Roles